 Condition 17 of the EPBC Approval requires the implementation of the approved research plan prior to commissioning of the wind farm

 Condition 23 – Flora Offset Strategy and Management Plan

 Condition 27 – Annual Compliance Report

-The second annual compliance report for Cattle Hill Wind Farm required under Condition 27 of the EPBC Approval 2009/4839 was submitted to the Department on 09 November 2020 and is available here.
+The third annual compliance report for Cattle Hill Wind Farm required under Condition 27 of the EPBC Approval 2009/4839 was submitted to the Department on the 10th November 2021 is available here.